Explore Our Dental Assisting

 This program is a class-based instructional course, held in a working general dental office with a lecture area as well as operatory treatment rooms for hands-on instructions in addition to laboratory and sterilization rooms.
-We’re celebrating 5 years of continued success equipping one student at a time for success in the dental assisting field with the highest quality training!
+We’re celebrating our success since 2013 for success in the dental assisting field with the highest quality training!
 Each program will last 12 weeks and will consist of a total of 216 hours of classrooms, laboratory / clinical instructions and internship.
 Evening classes are held Monday through Thursday, thus allowing the students to hold a full-time job while attending the dental assisting program.
 Additional study time and take-home assignments will be included too.
 During the program, students will observe and practice on various dental procedures as part of the course requirements.
 Students will receive a Certificate of Completion after finishing all the training requirements.

 Learning Objectives and Subjects

 Our graduates will be able to assist a general dentist chairside, including patient education, passing instruments, taking diagnostically acceptable radiographs, fabricating and placing provisional coverage, sterilizing instruments, and disinfecting the treatment rooms.

 Orientation to Dentistry & Dental Anatomy

 This unit will provide students with information concerning the roles of dentists, registered dental hygienists, dental assistants, and dental laboratory technicians.
 Information is also given on the major areas of the dental office and major pieces of equipment will be explored.
 The dental specialties are also learned in this module.
 Furthermore, students will learn about the naming of teeth in accordance with their set, arch, class, type, and side in addition to their structure and distinguishing features.
 This information serves a practical purpose in dental treatment.
 Also, students will learn how to identify primary and permanent teeth, as well as learning the surfaces and the anatomy of tooth and tissue.